mcneel/help-docs/_kr/flamingo/5/help/render-window.md

 #### ![images/saveimageas.png](images/saveimageas.png) 이미지 저장
 Saving a JPG or PNG image file is the normal process after adjusting the image.

 A JPG image is a very efficient, small file format.
-This is very good for images that will be placed on the web or emailed around.
+This is good for images placed on the web or emailed around.
 But that efficiency comes at a small price, as some colors are removed from the image.

 PNG is a compressed format that contains 100% of the color information and alpha channel information.
 This is a good format for high quality images.

 #### 배경 알파 채널과 함께 저장
 {: #save-with-alpha-channel}
 Saves image as a 32-bit PNG, TIF, and BMP including alpha channel background.
-The Alpha channel versions of the file formats are used for high-quality compositing.
+Use the Alpha channel versions of the file formats for high-quality compositing.
 Backgrounds will appear black when the rendering is saved with Alpha channel.
 There is a checkbox on the [Flamingo Tab](#flamingo-tab) and the [Save dialog](#saving) box to successfully save the alpha channel.
 The PNG file format is the proper format to use to capture the alpha information.

 #### 네이티브 Flamingo nXt 파일 (.nXtImage)로 내보내기
 {: #export-to-nxtimage}